-Apple's iPhone X hits the spot as long queues return from Sydney to Shanghai
+Apple's iPhone X hits the spot as long lines return from Sydney to Shanghai

 “I thought not having a home button would be an adjustment, but the new gestures are easy to learn and very natural,” IT worker Greg Johnson told Reuters after testing his new phone in Sydney.

-Reporting by Tom Westbrook in SYDNEY and Pei Li in BEIJING; Additional reporting by Angela Moon, Teppei Kasai, Will Ziebell and Bobby Yip; Writing by Jane Wardell; Editing by Stephen Coates and Christopher Cushing
+Reporting by Tom Westbrook in SYDNEY and Pei Li in BEIJING; Additional reporting by Angela Moon, Teppei Kasai, Will Ziebell, Carmel Yang and Bobby Yip; Writing by Jane Wardell; Editing by Stephen Coates and Christopher Cushing